jedick/MLE-capstone-project/data/README.md

 # Training data

+Notes:
-Note: The directories should be copied or linked to the appropriate location for training.
+- The directories should be copied or linked to the appropriate location for training.
   For example, link `citint` to `../multivers/data_train/target/citint` to train with the Citation-Integrity dataset.
+- The labels `scifact` and `citint` have been normalized as follows:
+  - `SUPPORT` instead of `ACCURATE`
+  - `REFUTE` instead of `CONTRADICT` or `NOT_ACCURATE`

 ## scifact